apache/cloudstack/docs/README.txt

 publican build --formats html,pdf --langs en-US

-Output will be found in the /tmp subdirectory.
+Output will be found in the tmp subdirectory of the docs directory.